Everything you need to know about the 1st birthday CAKE SMASH craze.

 The photo opportunity

 Some parents are taking the cake smash craze to a whole new level.
 Completely set up in a photographic studio, the cake smash is being used as a messy prop for creating adorable photos.
 Even set up at home, the smash cake gives cooing parents, relatives and friends the perfect opportunity to take snaps for the family album.
-See an example below:

 The Smash Cake